Lashirova/WeatherApp_React_Typescript-/weather_app/README.md

 # Weather App

-I created a React project by using command npx create-react-app weather_app --tamplate typescript.
+I created a React project by using command npx create-react-app weather_app --template typescript.

 I got an API key from https://openweathermap.org/api and I created an env file and placed my API key there .